filakhtov/gentoo-use-docs/www-client/chromium.md

 Pass the `use_custom_libcxx=true` option to the `gn gen` command.
 Use the bundled `libc++` library provided with the Chromium source, instead of using the system `libstdc++` one.
 This will require LLVM compiler, as the bundled library can't be built with GCC, will extend the overall build time, but will produce a more "stable" build, as the bundled library is the way official Chromium and Chrome binaries are built by the upstream.

 This flag can be safely disabled.

+### lto
+Only works with the Clang compiler.
+Pass the `use_lld=true` and `use_thin_lto=true` options to the `gn gen` command.
+Use the `lld` linker from the LLVM project to perform linking during the build.
+Perform additional link time optimization to improve runtime performance.

+It is safe to disable this flag.

 ### official
 Pass the `is_official_build=true` and `is_cfi=false` options to the `gn gen` command.
 First flag is responsible for a set of optimization flags that are enabled by the official Chrome builds, while the second disables CFI (Control Flow Integrity) for virtual calls, indirect calls and bad casts, because it is unsupported on GCC compiler.
 Enabling this flag slows down the build process but should have advantages during the runtime.